sculyi/sculyi.github.io/index.md

 # Latest News

+- Sep 07 2021, our new paper entitled "**An Improved U-Net Architecture for Image Dehazing**"  has been accepted for publication in "*IEICE Trans.
+Information and Systems*".

 - Aug 24 2021, our new paper entitled "**ATCSpeechNet: A multilingual end-to-end speech recognition framework for air traffic control systems**"  has been accepted for publication in "*Applied Soft Computing*".

 - Jul 29 2021, our new paper entitled "**A Deep Learning Framework of Autonomous Pilot Agent for Air Traffic Controller Training**"  has been accepted for publication in "*IEEE Transactions on Human-Machine Systems*".